Xpirix/download-ouverture-data/README.md

 ### Build the DuckDB query:

-I followed the example described [here](https://docs.overturemaps.org/accessing-data/example-queries/#buildings-in-detroit) the build my query that get all buildings in the state of FL and run it in the DuckDB CLI:
+I followed the example described [here](https://docs.overturemaps.org/accessing-data/example-queries/#buildings-in-detroit) to build my query that get all buildings in the state of FL and run it in the DuckDB CLI:

 ```sql
 -- Load the spatial extensions